enormandeau/coelopa_fastsim/README.md

 Coelopa inversion selection simulation in Rust

-On the order of 1000 times faster than the Python script
+On the order of 600 times faster than the Python script

 ## TODO

-- Argument parsing
+- Create proper README.md file